 Earlier deals had given the company access to customers in Louisianna, Mississippi, and Northern California.

 Soon after that, RMHB announced that it had gained exclusive distribution rights in China, known to be one of the world's biggest markets for, well, pretty much everything.

-Though only seven states and Washington D.C. have legalized recreational use, this small company is looking to make big bucks when the trend spreads.
+Though only nine states and Washington D.C. have legalized recreational use, this small company is looking to make big bucks when the trend spreads.
 RMHB is also actively working on becoming a fully-reporting stock to get itself off of the OTC markets and onto a major exchange.

 And for those who don't want to drink their high?